Sidhartha Vijay Mallya: Early life and education

-Siddharth Mallya was born in Los Angeles, California, to Indian businessman Vijay Mallya and former airline hostess Samira Mallya (née Tyabjee).
-His father is of a Konkani background.
-Shortly after Siddharth's birth, the family moved to England, where he was primarily raised.
-The family also lived part of the time in Dubai (in the United Arab Emirates).
-At the age of 15, he started boarding school at Papplewick School in Ascot and then went to Wellington College, Berkshire, where he passed his GCSEs and A Levels.
-He then attended Queen Mary University of London, where he obtained a bachelor's degree in business management.
-While at the university, he also played on its field hockey team.
+Mallya was born in Los Angeles, California, to Indian businessman Vijay Mallya and former airline hostess Samira Mallya (née Tyabjee).
+Shortly after his birth, the family moved to England, where he was primarily raised.
+At the age of 11, his parents sent him to boarding school, firstly Papplewick School in Ascot and then at Wellington College, Berkshire, where he passed his GCSEs and A Levels.
+After school he attended Queen Mary University of London, where he obtained a bachelor's degree in business management.
+While at the university, he was also captain of the university field hockey team.